The New Home Experience

-If you are doing your own homework, this is what I recommend.
+If you are doing your own homework, this is what we recommend.

 Get an inspector with new construction experience.
-Preferably, a lot of it.
 And with the type of property you are buying.

 Ask about packaging multiple inspections.
 Some inspectors will offer foundation, pre-drywall and final inspections for one blanket price.
 This can save you a little money.